 Melasma is a skin condition in which darkened areas of skin appear on the face, and sometimes, the forearms.
 The dark patches typically develop on the upper lip, on the nose, and in symmetric areas around the cheeks and eyebrows and can be grayish, brown, or tan.
 The unique symmetry of melasma distinguishes it from other conditions that cause darkening of the skin.
 Both men and women can develop melasma, though it is much more common in females, especially in pregnancy and menopause.
 It can also be caused by sun damage, and existing patches of melasma can be aggravated or darkened by sun exposure.
 Though sun exposure does play a part in melasma, it seems to be more common in individuals with darker complexions than those with pale skin.
-If you have melasma and are frustrated with your appearance, consider scheduling a consultation at Pacific Skin San Francisco.
+If you have melasma and are frustrated with your appearance, consider scheduling a consultation at Pacific Skin and Cosmetic Dermatology San Francisco.
 Dermatologist Tracy Evans and her professional medical team can evaluate your condition and prescribe a number of treatments that can help reduce the visibility of this cosmetic condition.

 "Tracy Evans, MD makes time to answer all of your questions, takes your concerns very seriously, no matter how small they may seem to you.
 Her staff is excellent and very respectful."- R.A. / Google / Jun 21, 2019